DataKinds/datakinds.github.io/_includes/about_include.md

 Hi, I'm Tyler!
-I'm a student at the University of Arizona for mathematics and theatre.
+I'm a year away from a masters in Mathematics, and a minor in Theatre and Linguistics.
 I love functional programming and esoteric tech.

-**I'm actively looking for work!
-If you know of/have any freelance opportunities, please contact me using the information at the bottom of the page!**
+~~**I'm actively looking for work!
+If you know of/have any freelance opportunities, please contact me using the information at the bottom of the page!**~~

 If you like what I do on this blog or around the internet, please [become a patron on Liberapay](https://liberapay.com/Aearnus) to get more content and software in the future.